France–Venezuela relations: Relation with Carlos the Jackal

 The president Hugo Chávez is known to have had a sporadic correspondence with convicted terrorist Carlos the Jackal from the latter's prison cell in France.
 Chávez replied, with a letter in which he addresses Carlos as a "distinguished compatriot".

-On June 1, 2006, Chávez referred to him as his "good friend" during a meeting of OPEC countries held in Caracas.
+On 1 June 2006, Chávez referred to him as his "good friend" during a meeting of OPEC countries held in Caracas.

 On 20 November 2009, Chávez publicly defended Carlos, saying that "he is wrongly considered to be a bad guy and is to be praised as a key revolutionary fighter, instead."

 France summoned the Venezuelan ambassador and demanded an explanation.
 Chávez, however, declined to retract his comments.

-French Response to the 2019 Venezuelan Crisis
+French response to the 2019 Venezuelan Crisis

 France strongly condemned the Maduro government during the 2019 crisis, calling for a peaceful transition of power.

 French President Emmanuel Macron sent a tweet stating that if an election was not called in 8 days, France recognise Juan Guaidó as the "President in charge".
 Macron also called the 2018 Venezuelan presidential election "illegitimate".
 France was among the European Union countries to support Juan Guaidó as the interim president if free elections were not held.
 France condemned the human rights abuses and the humanitarian crisis, offering support for Venezuelan refugees and urging dialogue within Venezuela.
 Macron also imposed sanctions on Venezuela and boycotted Nicolás Maduro's swearing in as President of Venezuela, as with the rest of the EU.
 France also voiced opposition to the U.S. intervention in Venezuelan affairs, advocating for a multilateral approach to solving the crisis.

 French oil company Total S.A. evacuated all of its staff in Venezuela after US imposed sanctions, shortly after EU countries imposed sanctions and recognised Guaido as interim President.

+French response to 2025 US–Venezuela tensions

+In December 2025, Jay Dharmadhikari, who serves as Ambassador and Deputy Permanent Representative of France to the United Nations Security Council, stressed the importance of adhering to international law in the fight against drug trafficking in light of the growing tensions between the United States and Venezuela.

+French response to the 2026 United States strikes in Venezuela

+In January 2026, following the capture of Nicolás Maduro by U.S. forces, French President Macron formally called for Edmundo González to lead a "peaceful, democratic" transition in Venezuela.
+Macron praised the removal of the "Maduro dictatorship," stating that the Venezuelan people "can only rejoice" at being rid of his rule.
+While condemning Maduro's regime, Foreign Minister Jean-Noël Barrot simultaneously criticized the U.S. military action that deposed him.